-- 100. A new subject coding system, the Higher Education Classification of Subjects (HECoS), was introduced in the 2019-20 academic year.74 This replaced the Joint Academic Coding System (JACS) used in previous years.
-In this analysis, subject codes (both JACS and HECoS) are mapped to Version 1.3 of the Common Aggregation Hierarchy (CAH).75 - 101.
-Level 2 categorisation (CAH2) codes are used, which are then further aggregated into 10 groups for 'Subject of study (broad)'.
-See IPSBJ_BROAD. - 102.
+System (JACS) used in previous years.
+In this analysis, subject codes (both JACS and HECoS) are mapped to Version 1.3 of the Common Aggregation Hierarchy (CAH).

+- 106. Level 2 categorisation (CAH2) codes are used, which are then further aggregated into 10 groups for 'Subject of study (broad)'.
+See IPSBJ\BROAD. - 107.
 The change from JACS to HECoS causes some additional variation in the distribution of subjects between 2018-19 and 2019-20 on top of the usual year-on-year variation, which can also be due to changes in the providers reporting to HESA.
 Therefore, this should be taken into consideration when drawing comparisons between these two academic years.

-74 See www.hesa.ac.uk/support/documentation/hecos/cah.
+&lt;sup>72 See www.hesa.ac.uk/support/documentation/hecos/cah.